SlothfulDreams/SlothusSeeker/README.md

 ## Filtering Logic

 **Date Filtering:**
-- Use `/set_start_date <days_back>` to only scrape internships posted after a certain date
+- **Default**: Bot only scrapes internships from the last **3 days**
-- Prevents flooding channels with old/expired internships on first run
+- Use `/set_start_date <days_back>` to customize the time window (1-365 days)
-- Recommended: Set to 30-60 days for a good balance
+- Prevents flooding channels with old/expired internships
-- If not set, bot will scrape all internships (11,000+!)
+- Recommended values: 3-7 days for fresh postings, 30-60 days for broader coverage

 **Summer Channel:**
 - Receives internships with "Summer" in the term field